HDFGroup/h5serv/docs/Reference/GroupCollection.rst

 Errors
 ------

-In addition to the general errors, requests to the domain resource may return the following errors:
+In addition to the general errors, requests to the groups resource may return the following errors:

 -  ``400 Bad Request``

    -  The request is not well formed.
+E.g. POST supplies a link key without an id or name.

 -  ``403 Forbidden``